 We are a global provider of satellite-based broadband communications.
-We design and manufacture ground segment equipment, and provide comprehensive solutions and end-to-end services, powered by our e technology.
+We design and manufacture ground-based satellite communications equipment, and provide comprehensive solutions and end-to-end services, powered by our e technology.
 Our portfolio comprises a cloud based satellite network platform, VSATs, amplifiers, high-speed modems, on-the-move antennas and high power SSPAs and BUCs.
 Our solutions support multiple applications with a full portfolio of products to address key applications including broadband access, cellular backhaul, enterprise, in-flight connectivity, maritime, trains, defense and public safety, all while meeting stringent service level requirements.
 We also provide connectivity services, internet access and telephony, to enterprise, government and residential customers utilizing both our own networks, and also other networks that we install, mainly based on BOT contracts.
 We also provide managed network services over VSAT networks owned by others.

 We have a large installed base and have shipped more than 1.5 million satellite terminals to customers in approximately 90 countries on six continents since 1989.
-We have twenty sales and support offices worldwide, three NOCs and five R&D centers.
+We have twenty sales and support offices worldwide, four NOCs (which include Global NOC) and five R&D centers.
 Our products are primarily sold to communication service providers and operators that use satellite communications to serve enterprise, government and residential users.
 We also provide services directly to end-users in certain countries.

-Through 2017, we operated in three business segments, comprised of our Commercial, Mobility and Services divisions:
+Through 2017, we operated in three business segments, comprised of our Commercial, Mobility and Services divisions.
+Commencing in 2018, in order to more accurately reflect management's focus, organizational alignment, our customer base and end markets, we operate in three new business segments, as follows:

-- Commercial Division provides advanced fixed satellite networks, satellite communication systems, small cell solutions and associated professional services and comprehensive turnkey solutions and fully managed satellite services solutions.
-Our customers are service providers, satellite operators, mobile network operators, or MNOs, telecommunication companies, or Telcos, and large enterprises worldwide.
-We focus on high throughput satellites, or HTS, opportunities worldwide, with focus on cellular backhaul, and are driving meaningful partnerships with satellite operators to leverage our technology and breadth of services to deploy and operate the ground segment. - Mobility Division provides advanced, satellite communication on the move systems, including airborne, maritime and ground-mobile satellite systems and solutions.
-Our customers are service providers, system integrators, defense and homeland security organizations, as well as other commercial entities worldwide.
-The division provides solutions for land, sea and air connectivity, while placing major focus on the high-growth market of In-Flight Connectivity, or IFC, with its unique leading technology.
-The division's portfolio comprises high-speed modems, high performance on-the-move antennas and high efficiency, high power Solid State Amplifiers (SSPAs) and BUCs. - Services Division provides managed network and services for rural broadband access via our subsidiaries in Peru and Colombia.
-Our connectivity solutions have been implemented in large and national scale projects.
-Our terrestrial and satellite networks provide Internet and telephony services to thousands of rural communities and schools.
-Our turnkey solutions start with supplying network infrastructure, continue through ensuring high-quality, reliable connectivity and include full network support and maintenance, as well as support for applications that run on the installed network.
+- Fixed Networks provides advanced fixed broadband satellite communication networks, satellite communication systems, and associated professional services and comprehensive turnkey solutions and fully managed satellite network services solutions.
+Our customers are service providers, satellite operators, MNOs, Telcos, and large enterprises, consumers and governments worldwide.
+In addition, it includes our network operation and managed satellite network services activity in Peru and Colombia.
+We focus on HTS, opportunities worldwide, with focus on cellular backhaul, and are driving meaningful partnerships with satellite operators to leverage our technology and breadth of services to deploy and operate the ground-based satellite communication networks - Mobility Solutions provides advanced on-the-move satellite communications equipment, systems and solutions, including airborne, maritime and ground-mobile satellite systems and solutions.
+This segment provides solutions for land, sea and air connectivity, while placing major focus on IFC, with our unique leading technology as well as defense and homeland security activities.
+Our product portfolio comprises of high-speed modems, high performance on-the-move antennas and high efficiency, high power SSPAs and BUC.
+Our customers are service providers, system integrators, defense and homeland security organizations, as well as other commercial entities worldwide. - Terrestrial Infrastructure Projects provides network infrastructure construction of the fiber and microwave network of FITEL in